BLEPHAROPLASTY EYELID SURGERY

 Undertaking cosmetic eyelid surgery, blepharoplasty, is a complicated matter, as evidenced by the large number of patients who come to us for revisions of other surgeons’ work.
 Having said that, it can be a very rewarding, completely painless, fast, and relatively inexpensive path to significant rejuvenation performed in the office under local anesthetic.

 There are very few absolute indications or absolute contraindications to cosmetic eyelid surgery or blepharoplasty.
 Every person’s situation must be carefully considered in the light of all of the factors we’ve described here, and the surgery must be thoughtfully tailored to each person’s needs to best meet their goals.

 If you visit or have visited our office for a consultation, we may or may not verbalize our assessment of each of these factors, unless you specifically ask, but you can be certain that every one of them is integral to the formulation of your unique surgical plan.

 BLEPHAROPLASTY SURGERY IN HOUSTON, THE WOODLANDS, PENSACOLA, AND DESTIN

-If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about a plastic surgery procedure, we offer many areas of coverage.
+If you would like to consult with Dr. Patrinely and Dr. Soparkar about a plastic surgery procedure, we offer many areas of coverage.
 We offer services in Houston, Sugar Land, The Woodlands, Pensacola, and Destin.
 These offices in Texas and Florida are here to serve you.